rgllm/awesome-portugal-data/README.md

 # What is this?

+🇵🇹 **awesome-portugal-data** é uma lista de repositórios de dados abertos em Portugal.
+Qualquer contribuição é bem-vinda.
+APIs marcados com ✅ não requerem tokens de acesso.

 🇬🇧 **awesome-portugal-data** is a curated list of portuguese datasets.
 All contributions are welcome.

-🇵🇹 **awesome-portugal-data** é uma lista de repositórios de dados abertos em Portugal.
-Qualquer contribuição é bem-vinda.
+APIs marked with ✅ do not require any access tokens.

 # Content